seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Which way would Hector have it?

 **AENEAS**
-He cares not; he’ll obey conditions.
+He cares not; he'll obey conditions.

 **ACHILLES**
-’Tis done like Hector; but securely done,
+'Tis done like Hector; but securely done,
 A little proudly, and great deal misprizing
 The knight opposed.